justincc/libomv4php/README.md

 libomv4php
 ==========

-Extremely skeleton translation of bits of libopenmetaverse into php
+Don't get excited, this is an extremely, extremely skeleton translation of bits of libopenmetaverse into php.

+However, pull requests/patches are welcome.